suryansh639/vibe-scribe-online-verse/README.md

 - Publishing others’ private information without permission
 - Trolling or insulting/provoking others

-## Enforcement

-Instances of abusive behavior may be reported by contacting the project team at [your-email@example.com].

 Project maintainers are responsible for clarifying and enforcing our standards.

 ---